miriamposner/cytoscape_tutorials/get-a-unimodal-network.md

 ## 12. Admire your work

-You now have a one-mode edge list that shws you which actors are connected, through a shared appearance in one or more films.
+You now have a one-mode edge list that shows you which actors are connected, through a shared appearance in one or more films.
 Now you can import this edge list into Cytoscape and [build a network diagram](readme.md), just as you did with the previous list.

 ![][12]